PROBATION VIOLATIONS ATTORNEY

 If you violate probation, you can be arrested and held without bond until your hearing.
 At your hearing, the judge can sentence you to jail or prison for the length of your probation or for the length of the sentence you would have received if convicted.
 Clearly, this is a serious situation that requires assistance from a criminal defense attorney.
 Do not try to represent yourself.

-At Paine & Nolter, P.C., we represent people charged with misdemeanor and felony probation violations throughout Texas.
-Henry Paine is board certified in criminal law by the Texas Board of Legal Specialization.
-We have more than 60 years of combined experience protecting the rights of Texans.
-Please call us at 940-382-4200 or contact us online to make an appointment.
+At The Nolter Law Firm, we represent people charged with misdemeanor and felony probation violations throughout Texas.
+We have many years of combined experience protecting the rights of Texans.
+Please call us at 940-800-8025 or contact us online to make an appointment.
 We can meet clients at the jail if necessary.

 We Will Fight For Your Freedom